“It’s time for karate class,” I said to my 13-year-old son.

-Rosen recommends that video game play should be limited, since research shows physiological arousal increases when playing—and kids need breaks from that.
+Rosen recommends that video game play should be limited, since research shows physiological arousal increases when playing—and a kid, especially a video game fanatic, needs breaks from that.
 He suggests limiting gaming for teens to 60-90 minutes at a time, even if parents decide to allow more total time daily.

 Maria Sanders, a licensed social worker and certified parent coach, also recommends creating clear boundaries with your teen regarding when and how long they are allowed to play.
 She says an example of boundaries might be letting teens choose to play an hour of video games either before or after completing homework.

 She encourages parents to learn more about their teen’s interest in video games.
 Sit down and play the games with them.
 “The child will see that you have an interest in what they are doing,” she says, “and you will learn about why they are so attracted to the game.”